 - March 2011 — Japan was hit by a 9.0 earthquake followed by a devastating tsunami causing meltdowns at nuclear power plants in the region.

 - December 2011 — Floods in Queensland, Australia, affected 70 towns and 200,000 people.

 When damage occurs from a wind or seismic event in the U.S., some of our engineers are part of the safety assessment teams deployed to the area to assess the condition of affected structures and advise if structures are safe to inhabit.
-Our engineers also work in conjunction with groups like FEMA (Federal Emergency Management Agency) and FLASH® (Federal Alliance for Safe Homes), to evaluate the performance of design and construction methods and structural systems such as connectors, shearwalls, and anchors.
-This data is used to educate communities on ways to improve design and construction practices, and help mitigate future events.
+Our engineers also work in conjunction with groups like FEMA (Federal Emergency Management Agency) and FLASH® (Federal Alliance for Safe Homes), to evaluate the performance of design, construction methods and structural systems.
+This data is used to educate communities about ways to improve design and construction practices.